Gluten Free Southwest Chicken Bowls

 One Pot Chicken Dinner

-Casual comfort food, this dish goes from oven to table in the same pan.
+When casual comfort food is on your mind, keep the prep simple with this easy braised dinner.
 I used fresh, naturally gluten free ingredients like chicken, potato, carrots and onion.
 Slow braising ensures the chicken leg quarters are falling off the bone tender.
+As a bonus, this dish goes from oven to table in the same pan for easy cleanup.

 This post contains affiliate links.